-This means that during the first week of August some lucky six year olds will receive their Schultuete, or school cone, in some cases to calm those "first day nerves" but actually to celebrate their having left their Kindergarten days behind them and beginning elementary school.
+This means that during the first week of August some lucky six year olds will receive their Schultüte, candy cone.
+In some cases to calm those "first day nerves" but actually to celebrate having left their Kindergarten days behind and beginning elementary school.

-A German child's very first day of grade school, Einschulung in German, is a landmark in their lives, and honored throughout Germany as a special occasion, with family gatherings, ceremonial speeches, music, singing and school traditions.
+A German child's very first day of grade school, "Einschulung" in German, is a landmark in their lives, and honored throughout Germany as a special occasion, with family gatherings, ceremonial speeches, music, singing and school traditions.
 Including a formal introduction to their teacher and future classroom before the new pupils are returned to their accompanying parents for all those photographs to be taken for posterity.

-The beginnings of the tradition are in the middle ages with Schulbrezel (School Pretzel), when a Brezel Baum, a Pretzel tree, was said to be growing in either the cellar or the roof of the school building, and for those first days at school the teacher would "harvest" some Brezeln every day after lessons had ended and share them amongst the pupils until, at the latest after two weeks, the tree was empty.
+The tradition originated in the middle ages with "Schulbrezel" (School Pretzel).
+A "Brezel Baum", Pretzel tree, was said to be growing in either the cellar or the roof of the school building, and for those first days at school the teacher would "harvest" some Brezeln every day after lessons ended, then share them among the pupils until, at the latest after two weeks, the tree was empty.

-Originally the individual towns paid for the Brezeln, but after parents were asked to contribute they chose instead to use what would have been their donation in their own way, so that custom died out and the Zuckertuete tradition began.
+Originally the individual towns paid for the Brezeln, but after parents were asked to contribute they chose instead to use what would have been their donation in their own way; so that custom died out and the Zuckertuete tradition began.

-However Schulbrezeln, large pretzel shaped or plaited circular raisin yeast buns, with an egg yolk glaze and sliced almonds with crushed sugar lump topping, are still a traditional gift at the start of the school year for children of any age.
+However Schulbrezeln; large pretzel shaped or plaited circular raisin yeast buns with egg yolk glaze, sliced almonds and crushed sugar lump topping, are still a traditional gift at the start of the school year for children of any age.

-The contents of a Schultuete must remain a surprise for the recipient, however, although it might have been accurately called a Zuckertuete in the past, in these days of Healthy Living the filling now ranges from school supplies, soap bubbles, torches, books, and toys to DVD's, clocks and any other small gifts that can fit inside.
-Nevertheless as you would expect there will be at least some sweets, especially those Gummi Bears, chocolates, or cookies in there, after all the whole idea is to help sweeten those first few days of school life.
+The contents of a Schultüte must remain a surprise for the recipient, however although it might have been accurately called a Zuckertuete in the past these are days of "Healthy Living", so fillings now range from school supplies, soap bubbles, torches, books, and toys to a DVD, clock or any other small gift that can fit inside.
+Nevertheless as you would expect there will be at least some sweets, especially those Gummi Bears, chocolates, or cookies in there; after all the whole idea is to help sweeten those first few days of school life.

-So it is no surprise that for generations six-year-olds starting out on their exciting, if challenging, new Lebensphase, have enjoyed a first day of school that was a positive and fun filled experience few will ever forget.
+So it is no surprise that for generations six-year-olds starting out on their exciting, if challenging, new "Lebensphase", have enjoyed a first day of school that was a positive and fun filled experience few will ever forget.

 A 'How To', with all the instructions for making your own Schultuete,